-The first step is to fill out the Free Application for Federal Student Aid, or FAFSA.
-Most states and colleges use FAFSA information to award their financial aid.
-Once completed you’ll receive a Student Aid Report (SAR) from the US Department of Education.
-The front page of the SAR will show your Expected Family Contribution (EFC).
-This number is used by colleges and universities to determine the amount of your financial aid.
-The report will also detail which student loans and grants you have been awarded, but this is only the first step; more funding options are available outside of the FAFSA process.
+The initial step is to complete the Free Application for Federal Student Aid (FAFSA).
+Most states and colleges employ FAFSA information to award their financial aid.
+After completion, you will receive a Student Aid Report (SAR) from the US Department of Education.
+The front page of the SAR will indicate your Expected Family Contribution (EFC), which colleges and universities will use to calculate your financial aid amount.
+Although the report will also specify which student loans and grants you have been awarded, this is only the beginning; additional funding options are accessible beyond the FAFSA process.

 1. Student Loans

-The traditional federal student loans — Perkins, Direct, and DirectPLUS — are fairly standard.
-You borrow a certain amount of money, and the loan is repaid over a number of years with interest.
-There are also state loans to supplement the federal loans, and private loans available from commercial lenders (though these usually have the least favorable terms).
-Your college’s financial aid office often works with particular lenders to offer better deals than on the open market.
+Federal student loans such as Perkins, Direct, and DirectPLUS are the most common and straightforward type of student loans.
+You borrow a set amount of money and then repay the loan over a period of years with interest.
+In addition to federal loans, there are state loans that can supplement them, as well as private loans from commercial lenders, although these tend to have less favorable terms.
+Many financial aid offices at colleges and universities work with specific lenders to offer better loan options than those available on the open market.

 Unlike loans, grants don’t have to be paid back.
 There are Federal Pell Grants, campus-based grants like the Federal Supplemental Educational Opportunity Grant (FSEOG) and Federal Work Study program (FWS), and numerous specialized grants available to teachers, children of the military, and from particular institutions.
 Most grants will be awarded on the report provided after you fill out the Free Application for Federal Student Aid (FAFSA).